nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ![remove1.png](images/remove1.png)
 <sub>Fig 4: Sample of Remove Ingredients command with user input highlighted.</sub>

 ### List Ingredients
 In order to show a list of all ingredients currently stored in Meal Companion, use the command `ingredients list`.

 ![ingredientlist1.png](images/ingredientlist1.png)
 <sub>Fig 5: Sample of Ingredients List command with user input highlighted.</sub>

 ### Search Ingredients
 If you would like to search for a specific ingredient that Meal Companion recognizes as valid, use the command `ingredients search <keyword>`.
+For example, `ingredients search ground chicken`.

 ![search11.png](images/search11.png)
 <sub>Fig 6: Sample of Ingredients Search command with user input highlighted.</sub>